 - Get Back to Basics.
 Nature is an awesome way to commune with a more silent part of yourself and line up with a higher vibration - just watch the stress melt away and the mind quiet down!
 Sitting with a nice cup of relaxing herbal tea while journaling can also be useful.
-Listening to guided relaxations, practicing yoga or tai chi or any other conscious movement class, can serve to de-stress the body and the mind and evoke greater connection to your more limitless nature.
+Listening to guided relaxations, practicing yoga or tai chi, or any other conscious movement class, can serve to de-stress the body and the mind and evoke a greater connection to your more limitless nature.

 You Have New Choices to Make

 Time to become a finder once again (or for the first time) of the life you are meant to live - the one waiting to express itself through you.
 You are a rock star - the star of your own life.
 Quit hiding.
 Summon the courage to confront your fears and answer the call.
 And take a tip: Allow yourself to be guided and supported.
 None of us does this alone.
 It doesn’t ever work that way, so if you are in that habit, try something different this time around.

 One last and wildly transformative tip: it would be beneficial to not just seek but explore the use of the advice of those who can see wider and further than you - of those who may have traveled deeply on the journey within.
 That's where the radical work and swift growth are.